cornett/coho/doc/pyapi.rst

             Formal charge, or 0 if none was specified.

         ``hydrogen_count``
-            Number of explicit hydrogens, or ``None`` if none were specified.
+            Number of explicit hydrogens, or ``None`` if the hydrogen count was not specified.

         ``implicit_hydrogen_count``
-            Number of implicit hydrogens required to bring atom to its next standard valence state.
+            Number of implicit hydrogens required to bring the atom to its next standard valence state.
-            Set to ``None`` for atoms not specified using the organic subset nomenclature.
+            Set to ``None`` for atoms that were not specified using the organic subset nomenclature.

         ``is_bracket``